 WELL-BEING EDUCATION GRANTS

-These grants, open to clinicians and investigators (graduate students, post-docs, residents, fellows and faculty) will help defray the cost of professional training around resilience and well-being.
-The first round of applications is closed.
-The second application round will take place in Apr 2021.
+Grants for clinicians and investigators (graduate students, post-docs, residents, fellows and faculty) to help defray the cost of professional training around resilience and well-being.
+Next cycle in July.

 Curated resources for urgent help available for faculty and trainees at the Mass General Hospital.